Pegeen Fitzgerald's Last Post

 News

 Bill Dougherty, our animal-loving handyman has been kept busy with all sorts of replacement and repairs around the place, helping us to become more energy efficient.
-Sheila Ball and Jill Reeves our full-time shelter supervisors have been working hard on setting up a new work area, training part-time staff and somehow finding the time to show love and affection to the cats at the shelter.
-Sheila even goes to the local McDonald's to bring treats to the canines at The Last Post.
+Sheila Ball and her shelter staff have been working hard on training part-time staff, offering assistance and advice to our visitors and finding the time to show love and affection to the cats and other animal residents at the shelter.

 One of the great pleasures of visiting is to see how well the cats get along with each other, and the affection that they give to the visitors.
 When you are here, you will find that there are cats on the sun deck or in the day rooms.
 Some cats are sleeping on the cribs, or walking around.
 As they get used to your presence, a few of the cats will "talk" to you, others will walk up to you and some may even run away - but if you are able to stay with them a few minutes, you will find that they will warm up to you.
 Enjoy them and your visit to the Last Post.